A practical guide to Zendesk manage and organize macros by category

 Let AI learn from your support history

-Instead of you spending hours manually creating and organizing macros, what if an AI could learn directly from your team's best work?
-An AI platform like eesel AI connects to your Zendesk account in one click.
-It then analyzes your past tickets to understand your brand voice, common problems, and what a great answer looks like.
-This unlocks all that deep, nuanced knowledge that a static macro could never capture.
+Instead of manually creating every single macro, AI can learn directly from your team's best resolutions.
+An AI platform like eesel AI connects to your Zendesk account seamlessly.
+It analyzes your past tickets to understand your brand voice and what a great answer looks like, unlocking the deep knowledge captured in your Zendesk instance.

 Give your agents an AI partner for instant drafts

-This is a direct upgrade to the macro workflow.
-With the eesel AI Copilot, your agents can stop searching through categories and subcategories.
-When they open a ticket, the AI instantly drafts a personalized response based on the customer's question and your past resolutions.
-It gives you all the speed of a macro but with the personalization of your top agent.
+This is a powerful addition to the macro workflow.
+With the eesel AI Copilot, your agents can save time searching through categories.
+When they open a ticket, the AI can draft a personalized response based on the customer's question and your past successful resolutions.
+This combines the reliability of Zendesk with the speed of AI-assisted drafting.

 Automate frontline support with an AI agent